Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

 Difficulty: Moderate

-The entire loop will take you from the South Falls parking lot, around to South Falls via the Canyon Trail, to North and Upper Falls, and then completing the loop by using the Rim Trail.
+The trail will take you from the South Falls parking lot around to South Falls via the Canyon Trail, to North and Upper Falls, and then completing the loop by using the Rim Trail.
 We think the whole trail is really worth doing if you can.

-We went clock-wise during our visit because if you go counter-clockwise (from the South Falls parking area), you won’t run into a waterfall for a few miles!
-The south part of the Trail of 10 Falls loop isn’t the most exciting part, so we left it for last.
+TIP: We went clockwise during our visit because if you go counterclockwise (from the South Falls parking area), you won’t run into a waterfall for a few miles!
+The south part of the Trail of Ten Falls loop isn’t the most exciting part, so we left it for last.

 Type of trail: Loop